 2. Buying an additional Health Insurance plan- If you had been dependent solely on your group insurance to date.
 It is time to reconsider.
 This is because your group insurance plan might not provide coverage after retirement.
 Also, the coverage requirement would rise, and you will have limited options for coverage after retirement.

-So, now, you can opt for an individual health insurance plan for yourself or a family floater plan with your family as soon as possible.
+So, now, you can opt for an individual health insurance plan for yourself or a family floater health insurance plan with your family as soon as possible.
 There are two options for buying a new policy.

 First, if you have a few years to retire, you can plan to buy an individual indemnity plan or a family floater plan.
 However, if you have already reached your retirement, you can opt for a senior citizen plan.
 Also, indemnity health plans have lifelong renewability coverage benefits.
 So, you can choose to cover yourself forever, even post your retirement!